fullmetalbrackets/blog/src/content/blog/setup-home-assistant-sweet-potato-debian.md

 ## Pre-Requisites

 This guide assumes you already have either a Le Potato or a Sweet Potato (the instructions work for both) up and running with Debian 12 Bookworm.
-See <a href="https://hub.libre.computer/t/debian-11-bullseye-and-12-bookworm-for-libre-computer-boards/230" target="_blank">Libre's official instructions</a> or <a href="/blog/setting-up-sweet-potato-debian-pihole/#boot" target="_blank">see my blog post here</a> for how I run Debian 12 off a USB stick.
+See <a href="https://hub.libre.computer/t/debian-11-bullseye-and-12-bookworm-for-libre-computer-boards/230" target="_blank" data-umami-event="hass-potato-libre-install-debian">Libre's official instructions</a> or <a href="/blog/setting-up-sweet-potato-debian-pihole/#boot" target="_blank" data-umami-event="hass-potato-to-setup-potato-pihole">see my blog post here</a> for how I run Debian 12 off a USB stick.

 Note that SSH is disabled in Debian by default, so you'll have to plug in a monitor at least initially until that's installed.
 The default username and password are `root`, though you are prompted to change the root password immediately the first time you login, and you can go ahead and create a new user account after that.